meegpipe/meegpipe/tutorials/batman/README.md

 restoredefaultpath
 ````

-Then you can add _meegpipe_ to the MATLAB path and initialize it:
+Then you should add _meegpipe_ to the MATLAB path and initialize it:

 ````matlab
 % If you are not working at somerengrid, edit the path below accordingly